Chagai M. Weiss

 Working papers

-3. Financial Market Exposure Increases Generalized Trust, Particularly Among the Politically Polarized. (with Saumitra Jha and Moses Shayo).
+1. Financial Market Exposure Increases Generalized Trust, Particularly Among the Politically Polarized.
+Conditional Accept at The Journal of Public Economics. (with Saumitra Jha and Moses Shayo).

 Stanford GSB Working Paper No 4083.